finwo/meshy.js/README.md

 with a path shorter than the known path should override the old registration.

-If a node does not have enough memory or storage to keep track of all services on the network, it may choose to forward a path-updated version of the packet without delay.
-It should be noted that connecting 2 nodes together with this behavior will cause the packet to be sent back-and-forth and grow the paths listed within the records of that packet.
+If a node does not have enough memory or storage to keep track of all services on the network, it may choose to only keep track of protocols or services it's interested in.
+Other nodes will simple not route packets through the low-resource node for the services it discards.

+A low-resource node may also choose to forward a path-updated version of the packet without delay and not track them, though connecting 2 nodes with this behavior together will cause the packet to bounce between them with increasing size.

 The interval between the periodic packets should be determined by the network operator.
 In slow-moving environments a 1-hour interval with expiries measured